cunnie/writings/i_am_become_forever.md

 A funny thing about the Pentagon: there were cameras all over until you got inside the building.
 Make no mistake: there were cameras inside the building, just not many of them.
-Like many clubs, once you were in, you were in.
+Like many exclusive country clubs, once you were in, you were in.

 No, he wasn't worried about the cameras; he was worried about the guards.